Q: What is Amazon WorkSpaces?

-Yes.
+A: Yes.
 If you have an executed Business Associate Agreement (BAA) with AWS, you can use Amazon WorkSpaces with the AWS accounts associated with your BAA.
 If you don’t have an executed BAA with AWS, contact us and we will put you in touch with a representative from our AWS sales team.
 For more information, see, HIPAA Compliance.

 Q: Is Amazon WorkSpaces PCI compliant?

-Yes.
+A: Yes.
 Amazon WorkSpaces is PCI compliant and conforms to the Payment Card Industry Data Security Standard (PCI DSS).
 PCI DSS is a proprietary information security standard administered by the PCI Security Standards Council, which was founded by American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc. PCI DSS applies to all entities that store, process or transmit cardholder data (CHD) and/or sensitive authentication data (SAD) including merchants, processors, acquirers, issuers, and service providers.
 The PCI DSS is mandated by the card brands and administered by the Payment Card Industry Security Standards Council.
 For more information, see PCI DSS Compliance.

 Q: Which credentials should be used to sign in to Amazon WorkSpaces?